How to build resilience by bootstrapping Unleash’s Java SDK with predefined values

 On startup, if a backup file is available, it will take priority over the bootstrap provider.
 It is not currently possible to override this priority.
 If you’re sure you want to load your bootstrap, delete the backup file.
 It’s usually found in the /tmp folder.

-If there’s no backup file, or the backup file contains no feature toggles, the Unleash client SDK will try loading state using the Bootstrap handler.
+If there’s no backup file, or the backup file contains no feature flags, the Unleash client SDK will try loading state using the bootstrap handler.

 Using a file on disk

 By default, the Unleash client SDK configures a ToggleBootstrapFileProvider which loads the file specified by the UNLEASH_BOOTSTRAP_FILE environment variable.